Bridgton Academy

-Bridgton Academy is an all-male college preparatory in Bridgton, Maine.
-Founded in 1808, the school sits at the northern tip of Long Lake in North Bridgton, Maine.
-The school has been NEASC accredited since 1934, making it one of the oldest accredited schools in the country.
+Bridgton Academy is an all-male college preparatory school in Bridgton, Maine.
+Founded in 1808, the school is located at the northern tip of Long Lake in North Bridgton, Maine.
+The school has been NEASC-accredited since 1934, making it one of the oldest accredited schools in the country.
 The school is also a member of the National Association of Independent Schools.